Are you confused about your trading? Not getting the results you want? Don’t know where to start or what to do next? Need some clarity?

 If you wish to limit feedback to a certain time limit to control your costs, such as 1 hour per week, let me know in our communications and I will respect that.

 At the bottom of any emails, I put down how much time was spent on the response.

 Cory is a Charted Market Technician (CMT), a member of the Canadian Society of Technical Analysts (CSTA), and has been making his living off the markets since 2005.

 In 2005, Cory began his trading journey with a proprietary day trading firm.
 They provided capital, and his only job was to trade it and make money.
 In exchange, the firm took a cut of his profits.
 No salary, no benefits, no job security…make money or hit the road.

-In an industry with less than a 4% success rate, Cory was making a living from his trading within five months.
+In an industry with less than a 4% success rate, Cory was making a living from his trading within six months.